For graduates to be eligible for the Bachelor of Science in Nursing degree (BSN), a student must satisfactorily:

-- Successfully complete the prescribed curriculum of 120 semester hours:
+- Complete the prescribed curriculum of 120 semester hours:

 - Complete all the related general education College course requirements.
 (60 semester credit hours) with a minimum GPA of a 2.5 on a 4.0 scale.